-In order to be eligible for admission as a transfer student, you must be a student in good standing at another law school.
-The law school must be accredited by the ABA.
-Wake Forest prefers that the law school also be a member of the Association of American Law Schools (AALS).
+In order to be eligible for admission, transfer students must be in good standing at another law school accredited by the American Bar Association (ABA).
+Wake Forest University School of Law prefers that your law school is also a member of the Association of American Law Schools (AALS).

-We begin review of transfer applications as files are completed, and we notify applicants on a rolling basis as soon as we make decisions.
-We review an applicant’s entire file, with particular attention to performance in the first year of law school.
+Applications for transfer admission are reviewed upon completion, and applicants will be notified on a rolling basis.
+We review an applicant’s entire file with particular attention to first-year performance in law school.